-We have all been ranting about Germany’s epic 7-1 beat down of Brazil in the semifinals of the 2014 World Cup for a few days now.
-Personally I’ve been scrambling for an explanation for how the host country fell apart in such epic fashion.
-Thanks to some digging, I may have figured out the real reason for A Seleção’s collapse.
+We have all been ranting about Germany’s epic 7-1 beat down of Brazil in the semifinals of the 2014 World Cup.
+Personally I’ve been scrambling for an explanation for the past two days for why the host country fell apart in such epic fashion.
+But I may have figured out real reason.

 In what was potentially his final game with the U.S. men’s national team, Tim Howard had the best performance of his illustrious career.